If you’re an SAP customer, you’re probably all too familiar with SAP’s encouragement to move...

 With or without a SAM tool, understanding your SAP indirect access risks empowers you – you know more about your indirect access situation than SAP.
 You’re able to counter SAP’s measurements with your own and make informed decisions about your licenses.
 Not every SAP customer can say that.

-Vera joined Aspera in 2014 as a Consultant and Account Delivery Manager.
-In her current role as Project Account Delivery Lead, she works closely with enterprise customers in the automotive, financial, healthcare, and manufacturing verticals to deliver optimized software license positioning.
+Vera joined USU in 2014 as a Consultant and Account Delivery Manager.
+In her current role as Project Account Delivery Lead, she worked closely with enterprise customers in the automotive, financial, healthcare, and manufacturing verticals to deliver optimized software license positioning.
 She earned a Master of Science degree in Business Information Systems from RWTH Aachen University.
-In 2021 Aspera and all other USU Solutions were united under the USU brand.